 - Religion/philosophy of Ancient India

 How to Read Ancient History for UPSC?

-For simplicity and a comprehensive understanding of the subject, we suggest the following methodology for you to study ancient history.
+For simplicity and a comprehensive understanding of the subject, we suggest the following methodology for you to cover the ancient history syllabus for IAS.
 Three readings are recommended.

 Reading #1: Basic book like NCERT textbook or Tamil Nadu State Board XII textbook